JuliaLang/julia/doc/stdlib/base.rst

 Signal Processing
 -----------------

-FFT functions in Julia are largely implemented by calling functions from `FFTW <http://www.fftw.org>`_
+Fast Fourier transform (FFT) functions in Julia are largely implemented by calling functions from `FFTW <http://www.fftw.org>`_.

 .. function:: fft(A [, dims])